Reginald L. Hardy Acquires 100,000 Shares of Brickell Biotech, Inc. (NASDAQ:BBI) Stock

-Brickell Biotech, Inc. (NASDAQ:BBI) Chairman Reginald L. Hardy purchased 100,000 shares of the business’s stock in a transaction dated Monday, July 26th.
-The stock was bought at an average cost of $0.67 per share, with a total value of $67,000.00.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Brickell Biotech, Inc. (NASDAQ:BBI) Chairman Reginald L. Hardy acquired 100,000 shares of the firm’s stock in a transaction dated Monday, July 26th.
+The stock was bought at an average price of $0.67 per share, with a total value of $67,000.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.

 Reginald L. Hardy also recently made the following trade(s):

+Several equities research analysts recently weighed in on BBI shares.
+Oppenheimer restated a “buy” rating on shares of Brickell Biotech in a research note on Monday, April 26th.
+Zacks Investment Research upgraded Brickell Biotech from a “sell” rating to a “hold” rating in a research note on Wednesday, July 14th.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Virtu Financial LLC boosted its position in shares of Brickell Biotech by 242.0% in the first quarter.
-Virtu Financial LLC now owns 65,605 shares of the company’s stock worth $72,000 after buying an additional 46,423 shares during the period.
-Morgan Stanley boosted its position in shares of Brickell Biotech by 142.0% in the first quarter.
-Morgan Stanley now owns 75,404 shares of the company’s stock worth $82,000 after buying an additional 44,248 shares during the period.
-HRT Financial LP purchased a new stake in shares of Brickell Biotech in the first quarter worth about $29,000.
-Thrivent Financial for Lutherans boosted its position in shares of Brickell Biotech by 139.6% in the first quarter.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Fifth Third Bancorp acquired a new position in Brickell Biotech during the first quarter worth approximately $27,000.
+HRT Financial LP acquired a new position in Brickell Biotech during the first quarter worth approximately $29,000.
+Smith Salley & Associates increased its position in Brickell Biotech by 271.5% during the first quarter.
+Smith Salley & Associates now owns 44,380 shares of the company’s stock worth $48,000 after buying an additional 32,433 shares during the period.
+Thrivent Financial for Lutherans increased its position in Brickell Biotech by 139.6% during the first quarter.
 Thrivent Financial for Lutherans now owns 52,134 shares of the company’s stock worth $57,000 after buying an additional 30,376 shares during the period.
-Finally, Renaissance Technologies LLC boosted its position in shares of Brickell Biotech by 22.6% in the first quarter.
-Renaissance Technologies LLC now owns 1,076,537 shares of the company’s stock worth $1,173,000 after buying an additional 198,551 shares during the period.
-8.30% of the stock is owned by institutional investors.
+Finally, Squarepoint Ops LLC acquired a new position in Brickell Biotech during the fourth quarter worth approximately $65,000.
+8.30% of the stock is currently owned by institutional investors.

-A number of equities research analysts have recently commented on the company.
-Oppenheimer reaffirmed a “buy” rating on shares of Brickell Biotech in a research report on Monday, April 26th.
-Zacks Investment Research raised Brickell Biotech from a “sell” rating to a “hold” rating in a research report on Wednesday, July 14th.

 Brickell Biotech, Inc, a clinical-stage pharmaceutical company, focuses on identifying, developing, and commercializing various prescription therapeutics for the treatment of debilitating skin diseases in the United States.
 The company's lead product candidate is sofpironium bromide that is in phase 3 clinical trial to treat patients with primary axillary hyperhidrosis.